olivaresf/objective-c-style-guide/README.md

 * `NSURL *URL` vs. `NSString *URLString`: In situations when a value can reasonably be represented by different classes, it is often useful to disambiguate in the variable’s name.
 * `NSString *releaseDateString`: Another example where a value could be represented by another class, and the name can help disambiguate.

-Single letter variable names should be avoided except as simple counter variables in loops.
+Single letter variable names should be avoided especially as simple counter variables in loops.
+In that case, a more verbose variable name such as itemCounter is expected.

 Asterisks indicating a type is a pointer should be “attached to” the variable name. **For example,** `NSString *text` **not** `NSString* text` or `NSString * text`, except in the case of constants (`NSString * const NYTConstantString`).